JulienGasser/ADA_4mousquetaires/index.md

 * the calculated proportion of beers exported from a country to another during a year represents the proportion that would be exported from a brewery implanted in this country by the little and gentle brewer to another country.
 * this calculation assumes that the proportion of beer exportation is independant of the beer style.
 Nevertheless, in the meantime, Athos and Porthos were developing an analysis to take this effect into account.

 $$\quad$$ At this step, D'Artagnan had a big table including 14 years (i.e. 2004 to 2017), 203 beer production countries and 186 beer consuming countries.
-His next task was to **filter these data to help the little and gentle brewer** to decide in which country to establish its brewery.
-Remembering the first will of the little and gentle brewer to spread its beer and thus happiness in as many countries as possible, he **plotted the number of beer consuming countries to which a beer producing country exports** during the whole time story.
-From this heavy-tailed distribution, he could **advice the little and gentle brewer to choose one beer producing country** that reach a high number of beer consuming countries to settle down.
+His next task was to filter these data to help the little and gentle brewer to decide in which country to establish its brewery.
+Remembering the first will of the little and gentle brewer to spread its beer and thus happiness in as many countries as possible, he plotted the number of beer consuming countries to which a beer producing country exports during the whole time story.
+From this heavy-tailed distribution, he could advice the little and gentle brewer to choose one beer producing country that reach a high number of beer consuming countries to settle down.

 {% include consumingPerProducing.html %}

-$$\quad$$ Finally, D'Artagnan **plotted the detailled yearly repartition of beers expected to be distributed from some beer producing countries**.
+$$\quad$$ Finally, D'Artagnan plotted the detailled yearly repartition of beers expected to be distributed from some beer producing countries.
 For display purpose, he opted to show the following subset from the $$proportion.export$$ table.
 He selected the top ten of advised beer producing countries (on the above plot, this corresponds to countries with a number of consuming country above the red line) and five other random countries (France, Thailand, Switzerland, Peru, Colombia).
 Then, he kept the beer consuming countries that contributed at least a proportion of 0.008 of the beers exported from the selected beer producing countries.
 The objective of this plot is to represent the annual evolution of the exports of the top-ten beer producing countries that D'Artagan advised to the little and gentle brewer and to compare them to less-optimal ones.
 He also wanted to illustrate the table $$proportion.export$$ with this subset of data through this figure.

 {% include export_beer.html %}